manzt/trevorma.nz/posts/001-be-assertive.md

 to stay focused.
 Maybe you're only supporting one case out of several, or still wiring things together.

-Instead of bending the code to satisfy the type checker prematurely, an `assert` lets you mark what's currently supported — and fail loudly if something unexpected slips through.
+Instead of bending the code to satisfy the type checker too early, an `assert` marks what's currently supported and fails loudly if something unexpected slips through.

 ```ts
 type Shape =